 For another thing, I’m honestly never 100% satisfied with the flavor of store-bought hummus.
 Does anyone else feel this way?
 The ingredients seem fine, but the taste falls short in the freshness department.

-To make these tasty little tubs of hummus for yourself, start by cooking a pound of dried chickpeas.
+If you are a real overachiever, start by cooking a pound of dried chickpeas.
 I soak mine overnight, then dump them in the Instant Pot along with a few cups of water and a drizzle of EVOO.
 They cook in 16 minutes under pressure!

 After they’re cooked, get right to blending.
 The skins of the chickpeas are softer and easier to turn into super-smooth hummus when the chickpeas are still warm from cooking.
 (Some people peel their chickpeas to get the same smooth texture… but you don’t have to!
 Just blend them warm.)